Remember, the deal is I act like your jokes are funny, you come across with the dog biscuits.

 All members of the MIT community — students, instructors, and staff — may apply as long as the activities reach a student audience.
 Student-led undertakings receive preference, as will proposals that show a funding partnership.

 Larger amounts — Proposals for larger amounts are accepted once a semester, in fall and spring of each academic year.
-The 2015 fall due date is October 18, 2015.
+The 2017 Spring deadline is February 26, 2017.
+Events must take place a minimum of three weeks after the application deadline.

 Gallery: Previously Funded Projects